 Logistics Management is concerned with the movement, storage, and processing of materials and information across the whole of the supply chain, from acquisition of raw materials and components, through manufacturing, to delivery of finished products to end users.
 The Logistics Management concentration prepares graduates for careers in purchasing and supplier management; manufacturing logistics; transportation management; inventory, distribution, and warehouse management; information management; and customer service management.

-- Apply management principles to logistics and supply chain organizations.
+Upon completion of this concentration, students should be able to apply management principles to logistics and supply chain organizations.

 Develops an understanding of the strategic role of freight transportation systems in supply chain networks.
-Emphasis is given to the components of transportation systems, including inter-modal and intra-model competition, their technological features, operational processes and cost conditions, the buyer-seller channels for acquiring transportation services, and the strategic and tactical alternatives for transport procurement.Prerequisite:
+Emphasis is given to the components of transportation systems, including inter-modal and intra-model competition, their technological features, operational processes and cost conditions, the buyer-seller channels for acquiring transportation services, and the strategic and tactical alternatives for transport procurement.(Prerequisite: LGM3000)

 Focuses on the administration of warehouse and inventory management in logistics systems with analysis of customer service, forecasting inventory, investment, layout design, and operation.(Prerequisite: LGM3000)

 Offers special emphasis on the analysis of supply markets, supplier selection, building and maintaining key supplier relationships for long-term success, strategic planning, and use of information technology.
 This course develops an understanding of the strategic framework, managerial issues, and best practices related to the planning and execution of 'source' processes.(Prerequisite: LGM3000)